jrkienle/public-monorepo/README.md

 The following global commands are available for your usage:

+- `build` - Builds all apps, packages, and services
+- `build:packages` - Builds only packages, often used in CI to handle dependencies
 - `clean` - Deletes all build artifacts, caches, and test results
+- `lint` - Runs ESLint on all apps, packages, and services
 - `postinstall` - Automatically runs `manypkg check` post node module installation to ensure dependencies use consistent versions across all apps, packages, and services
 - `reset` - Runs clean and additionally removes all `node_modules`, completely resetting the repo